dogoepp/SMPE-fitts/journal.md

 ### data/

-This folder contains both raw and processed experimental data that is returned from the experiment.
+This folder contains both raw and processed experimental data that is returned from the experimental software.
 Each file name is named after the following format: `YYYYMMDD_HHMM_<data>` where `<data>` is either:
-- `RawData`, i.e. the raw data  as returned from the experiment.
+- `RawData`, i.e. the raw data  as returned from the experimental software.
-- `MeanMT`, i.e. the processed mean movement times as returned from the experiment.
+- `MeanMT`, i.e. the processed mean movement times as returned from the experimental software.

 ### analysis/